 - 1 of my favorite Ultrasound pictures

-- Went to Hobby Lobby (or your local craft store) with 40% off coupon in hand.
+- Went to Hobby Lobby (or your local craft store).

 - Ironed my fabric.

 - Removed the back of the frame (Those little metal backing thingy’s hurt if you try to bend them back with your fingers.
 Use a screwdriver or butter knife to pry them back.)

 - I used the back of the frame as a pattern to cut out the fabric.